 FORCE MAJEURE

-Notwithstanding the other provisions of this Agreement, but subject to section 15.2, a Party shall be relieved from liability under this Agreement to the extent that a Force Majeure Event results in or causes a failure by that Party in the performance of any obligations imposed on it by this Agreement (Affected Party).
+Notwithstanding the other provisions of this Agreement but subject to section 15.2, a Party shall be relieved from liability under this Agreement to the extent that a Force Majeure Event results in or causes a failure by that Party in the performance of any of its obligations under this Agreement (Affected Party).

-Notwithstanding section 15.1, a Force Majeure Event shall not relieve an Affected Party from liability:
+A Force Majeure Event shall not relieve an Affected Party from liability:

-to pay money due under this Agreement; or
+to pay money due under, or in connection with, this Agreement; or

-to give any notice required to be given pursuant to this Agreement (other than a notice via OATIS where OATIS is affected by such Force Majeure Event),
+to give any notice which it may be required to give (other than a notice via OATIS where OATIS is affected by such Force Majeure Event)

+if it is an OBA Party, for any Mismatch and Running Mismatch that may arise out of or in connection with, or before, during or after, the Force Majeure Event,

 provided that the Interconnected Party shall be relieved of its obligation to pay any Interconnection Fee and Odorisation Fee to the extent that the Interconnected Party is unable to inject Gas at the relevant Receipt Point on account of that Force Majeure Event (as determined by First Gas).